bhimrazy/create-py-project/CONTRIBUTING.md

 Include the following information in your post:

 - Describe what you expected to happen.
-- If possible, include a `[minimal reproducible example]` to help us identify the issue.
+- If possible, include a [minimal reproducible example][minimal reproducible example] to help us identify the issue.
 This also helps check that the issue is not with your own code.
 - Describe what actually happened.
 Include the full traceback if there